alex-petrenko/faster-fifo/README.md

 # faster-fifo

 Faster alternative to Python's standard multiprocessing.Queue (IPC FIFO queue).
-Up to 30x faster in some configurations. (**requires Python 3.6 or newer and MacOS or Linux**)
+Up to 30x faster in some configurations. (**requires Python 3.6 or newer and runs on MacOS or Linux**)

 Implemented in C++ using POSIX mutexes with PTHREAD_PROCESS_SHARED attribute.
 Based on a circular buffer, low footprint, brokerless.
 Completely mimics the interface of the standard multiprocessing.Queue, so can be used as a drop-in replacement.